NYU SPS · May 2026 Prepared by Erin Callihan

 First 6 months Internal · Culture

 The Caring Culture Grants extend belonging, wellness, and engagement across the school.
 The same posture has to apply inside the marketing organization.
-Stand up an AI-fluency program for the 19-person SMC team — workflow audits, governance, prompt libraries, faculty-time-respecting handoffs.
-Without this, every other move in this brief slows down by half.
+Stand up an AI-fluency program for the 19-person SMC team — workflow audits, governance, and prompt libraries.
+Without this change, every other recommendation in this brief slows down.
 With it, the team ships faster than any peer school.

 Supporting evidence

-Metrics: share of voice gap, citation imbalance, sentiment shortfall, and queries prospective students are asking ChatGPT.
+Share of voice gap, citation imbalance, sentiment shortfall, and AI queries prospective students are asking.

 Behavioral Test · Across All Four AI Platforms